dianlics/digit_recognition_system/README.md

 ## Description

 This simple digit recognition system is an APP for detecting the hardwritten digits in the screen.
 It uses a convolution neural network (CNN).
 It allows users to write in various colors besides black.
-Besides, It is a convenient and easily accessible app, with a good-looking GUI built using tkinter with thorough tools, by which we can save the valuable result for subsequent analysis of differnet AI model.
+Besides, it is a convenient and easily accessible app, with a good-looking GUI built using tkinter with thorough tools, by which we can save the valuable result for subsequent analysis of different AI model.
 However, the RNN model currently used does not have very high accuracy for hardwritten digits recognition (esp, the number '1').

 * The topics of this project are object-oriented programming, AI/ML and GUI.